Reservable Rooms and Spaces

 - Please do not leave any personal material unattended.
 Remember, the doors are not locked.
 The library is not responsible for any thefts.

 In addition to the above, the person who made the reservation is responsible for:

-- Please keep room tidy and remove trash.
+- Please keep the room tidy and remove your trash.
 If the trash can is full in the study room, please use other trash cans on the floor.

 - If you know you will not be using a reserved room, please make sure to cancel your reservation using the link in your confirmation email.